Here's our safety advice for walkers and boaters on what to do or think about if your local canal or river has flooded.

 The following tips have been put together with advice from RNLI Flood Rescue Team.

-If you tie your boat too tight to a mooring that's affected by rising levels the first thing that’s going to happen is the boat will tilt and the tilt will get worse (probably large quantities of broken glass and crockery in the kitchen too).
-If it’s tilting to the side of the boat with water outlets (sink, basin, shower etc) you run the risk of the boat filling up with water as the flood waters rush in), same also applies to engine air vents.
+If you tie your boat too tight to a mooring that's affected by rising levels the first thing that’s going to happen is the boat will tilt.
+If it’s tilting to the side of the boat with water outlets (sink, basin, shower etc) you run the risk of the boat filling up with water as the flood waters rush in, same also applies to engine air vents.
 The outcome is inevitably sinking.

 If your ropes are in poor condition or the mooring they are fixed to is in a poor condition they can break and your boat can disappear with the flow of the flood waters downstream and all the potential hazards that brings.

 Last date edited: 21 February 2020